openattic/openattic/documentation/developer_docs/dev_e2e.rst

   * ``describe`` should contain a general description of what is going to be tested (functionality) in this spec file i.e. the site, menu entry (and its content), panel, wizard etc.
     example: "should test the user panel and its functionalities"
-  * ``it`` - should describe, what exactly is going to be tested in this it-case i.e.(based on the described example): "should test validation of form field "Name""
+  * ``it`` - should describe, what exactly is going to be tested in this specific it-case i.e.(based on the described example above): "should test validation of form field "Name""
   * Elements which are going to be used more than once should be defined in a variable on top of the file (under described)
   * Put required files at the top of the file
   * Do not make tests complex by using a lot of for loops, if statements or even nested functions
-  * If something has to be done frequently one can define those steps in a function defined in above mentioned``common.js`` and use this function in specific spec files (for examples see ``create_volume``-/``delete_volume``-function)
+  * If something has to be done frequently one can define those steps in a function defined in above mentioned ``common.js`` and use this function in specific spec files (for examples see ``create_volume``-/``delete_volume``-function)
   * If possible use protracotr locators like ``by.model`` or ``by.binding`` (those are performant locators)
   * If ``by.model`` or ``by.binding`` is not available, try using locators like ``by.id`` or ``by.css`` (those are